tnustrings/ct-vscode/readme.md

 ``
 ```

-codetext for vscode gives the following commands:
+codetext for vscode gives the following commands in the command
+palette (`ctrl-shift-p`):

 `ct: assemble (ctrl-alt-a)`: assemble code\
 `ct: go to line (ctrl-alt-g)`: given a line from a generated file, go to its line in the source .ct file\